CMInformatik/cmi-grafana-monitoring/local_grafana_environment/README.md

 docker-compose down -v
 ```

+The services can also be started with the vscode task `run local grafana test environment`.

 ## Services

 A quick overview of the services run by this setup, and how they interact with each other.